Show notes and links for Hispanic Lifestyle episode HLTV#167

 The Encounters team spoke about the challenges of getting their project off the ground.

-Mauricio spoke about his lastest projects in front of the camera.
+Mauricio spoke about his latest projects in front of the camera.

 Cora and Jennifer spoke about their current project and the roles as producers.